jumpt57/appengine-java-starter/README.md

 In order for the application to be as easy as possible to work on it was obvious to integrate Google Endpoints V2 framework with the Dependency Injection Framework Guice.
 Guice combined with Endpoints allow to :
-* Avoid direct constructor calls and factories and replace same with the standard @Inject annotation
+* Avoid direct constructor calls and factories and replace them with the standard @Inject annotation
 * Remove the need for servlet XML configuration for Endpoints or filters
 * Create our own annotations to do AOP (for authentication of user or cron)